chabazite/Mysis_Dry_Comparison/README.md

 As a natural resource, Mysis is costly, variable, and can be contaminated.
 Additionally, the time devoted to feeding could be reduced by approximately 3-4 hours per week if removed.
 This, in addition to Lawrence's definition, is reason enough to identify alternative feeds for A. mexicanus.
 <br>

-We will use the standard dry feed in our study.
+We will use a standard dry feed as the alternative in our study.
 It poses a lower risk to biosecurity, provides optimal nutrition, and requires minimal time for preparation.
 To convince the stakeholders of its viability, I will use performance metrics such as growth, survival, and reproduction.
 I will measure this against the performance of Mysis.
 <br>

  The project objectives are to: